 - Company registration and licensing in Belgium

-- Navigating regulatory compliance (EU trade law, anti-money laundering, tax regulations)
+- Navigating regulatory compliance — EU trade law, anti-money laundering, tax regulations

 - Connecting international traders with Antwerp-based partners

-- Market intelligence and industry data
+- Market intelligence, industry data and legal guidance

 3. International Trade Promotion